 As your little one progresses into a full blown toddler you have likely seen great changes in his diet from the days of formula and small bits of baby mush.
 But, along with eating more fruits, veggies and even sugars, comes the need to pay closer attention to the care of your toddler’s teeth in order to ensure good oral hygiene.
-Even though their baby teeth are going to fall out, baby teeth set the stage for healthy adult teeth and good oral practices on the part of your child.
-So, while you teach numbers, letters and colors, there is no better time to teach your toddler about the importance of good oral hygiene.
+Even though their baby teeth are going to fall out, baby teeth set the stage for healthy adult teeth and good oral practices on the part of your child which they should continue doing for the rest of their life.
+Though you still need to make sure that you visit a professional dental clinic like Burwood Dental Care as often as possible, you could make things better for yourself by instilling these practices as early as you can.
+So, while you teach numbers, letters, and colors, there is no better time to teach your toddler about the importance of good oral hygiene.

 Take a look at some best ways you can help to instill good oral habits into your child: